usnistgov/combinatorial-testing-tools/README.md

 # Combinatorial Testing Tools #
-Tools for combinatorial testing developed by the NIST ACTS project available on this site.
-For the covering array generator tool ACTS, please email Rick Kuhn at kuhn@nist.gov.
+Tools for combinatorial testing developed by the combinatorial testing project available on this site.
+-> For the covering array generator tool ACTS, please email Rick Kuhn at kuhn@nist.gov.
 ACTS is distributed separately.

 ### PEV tool for testing rule-based expert systems or business rule engine/workflow systems.
 (runs on Java platforms;  GUI and command line versions here)